IoT

 MQTT Version 5.0

 A Client Server publish/subscribe messaging transport protocol.
 It is light weight, open, simple, and designed to be easy to implement.
-These characteristics make it ideal for use in many situations, including constrained environments such as for communication in Machine to Machine (M2M) and Internet of Things (IoT) contexts where a small code footprint is required and/or network bandwidth is at a premium.
+These characteristics make it ideal for use in many situations, including constrained environments such as for communication in Machine to Machine (M2M) and Internet of Things (IoT) contexts.

 Produced by: